Vnadh/VisionGuard/README.md

 ```
 ✅ **What to expect**:
 - A browser window will open automatically at `http://localhost:8501`.
-- Upload a retinal image and click **Analyze** to get instant predictions.
+- Upload a retinal image and click **predict** to get instant predictions.
 - See example results below:

 ![VisionGuard Interface Demo](media/app_demo.png)